Cumulocity-IoT/cumulocity-processing-widget/README.md

 This is an Angular widget, which is designed to display the current process state based on the latest event.
-Updates the state whenever a new event is subscribed.
+Updates the state whenever a new event is received.

 To deliver the expected functionality one need to set/select the following configuration parameters:
  1. Event Type(required)